Legal advice for property owners, renters during hurricane repairs

 With no insurance, Lugo is counting on the federal government to help her out, but FEMA officials tell us as of now they are only assisting county governments and some non profits and they are still conducting damage assessments in the Rio Grande Valley.
 Something attorneys at Texas Rio Grande Legal Aid say you should also be doing.

-For a breakdown of what to do now if you were impacted by floods, call Legal Aid’s hotline at 888-988-9996.
+For a breakdown of what to do now if you were impacted by floods, call Legal Aid’s hotline at 888-988-9996 or visit Texas Rio Grande Legal Aid's website.

 Watch the video for the full story.